Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The flag that check if a budget was modified was not correctly set
 - BUGFIX (Matthias): The next connection preference set in part xml file was not respected when connecting a brick with drag'n'drop from the library, or after a move.
 - BUGFIX (Alban): The vertical scroll bar of layer panel was too big when placing the scrollbar on the bottom, changing tab, and come back (scroll useless empty space)
+- BUGFIX (Alban): the part usage calculation wasn't taking in consideration the flag to include or not the hidden layers.
 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)